rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-wallets.md

 Liquality is a software wallet that can be installed as a browser extension.

 It works in a manner similar to other browser extension wallets, such as MetaMask.
 Its key feature allows users to swap between BTC and RBTC.
-However, unlike Defiant, the user does not have to deal directly with the native RSK PowPeg, and instead it performs cross-chain atomic swaps, using Liquality’s own technology.
+However, unlike Defiant, the user does not have to deal directly with the native Rootstock PowPeg, and instead it performs cross-chain atomic swaps, using Liquality’s own technology.

 ![Wallet Screens Landing](/assets/img/solutions/Liquality/Wallet-Screens-Landing-p-1080.jpeg)